evomimic/map-proto1/metaspace/dna/zomes/coordinator/api/README.md

-This folder contains the source code for the Metaspace Coordinator API (trait) definitions.
+This folder contains the source code for the _Metaspace Coordinator API_ (trait) definitions.

+TODO: flesh this folder out as a Holochain package